Pavel-Konarik/CustomAssetDemo/README.md

 # CustomAssetDemo
+## What is this?
-A very simple demo about How to create a custom Asset Type in UE4.25+
+A simple example demonstrating creation of custom asset type and a custom asset category.
+This example works on UE4.25+